Zoxc/crusader/UNDERSTANDING.md

 <img width="209" alt="image" src="https://github.com/user-attachments/assets/fbcc361f-15cf-45d0-9f40-a497c12b0cfd">

 Crusader smooths all the latency samples over a 400 msec window.
-The values shown below display the maximum of those smoothed values.
+The values shown in the window display the maximum of those smoothed values.
 This emphasizes the peaks of latency.

 * Download - Summarizes the round-trip latency during the Download portion of the test.
   Also displays the measured one-way delay for Download (from server to client) and Upload (client to server)
 * Upload - Summarizes the latency for the Upload portion of the test
-* Bidirectional - Summarizes the latency or the Bidirectional portion of the test
+* Bidirectional - Summarizes the latency for the Bidirectional portion of the test
 * Idle latency - Measured latency when no traffic is present.
 * Latency sample interval - Interval between latency measurements